wp-staging/wp-staging/readme.txt

 </blockquote>

 WP Staging helps you to prevent your website from being broken or unavailable because of installing untested plugin updates!
+<p>Note: WordPress 5.0 will be shipped with a new visual editor called Gutenberg.
+Use WP Staging to check if Gutenberg editor is working as intended on your website and that all used plugins are compatible with that new editor.</p>

 [youtube https://www.youtube.com/watch?v=Ye3fC6cdB3A]